Xiaohao-Yang/Topic_Model_Evaluation/README.md

 ```

-The output is saved in your defined .txt file in JSON format:
+The output will be also saved in your defined .txt file in JSON format:

 ```python